October – National Substance Abuse Prevention Month

 - addiction is a behavioral phenomenon

-- dependence is physical, meaning your body physically needs the drug in order to function and not feel sick
+- dependence is physical, meaning your body physically needs the drug to function and not feel sick

 Opioid Use Disorder – Three Stages of Progression